A man's guilt becomes an obsession.

 Now he looked around, trying to gain his bearings.

 Black pines spread bristled arms through the charred night, and the moon cast down a jaundiced glow that seemed more to obscure than to illuminate.
 The death of his wife left him with nothing, so even the dark was but an inconvenience.

 He heard a sound then, just off the road and creeping in silence through the underbrush, unseen but undeniable, gliding as fluid and as cold as moonlight.
 He strained his eyes to see in the darkness.
 Whatever it was, he knew it was stalking him.

 The knowledge made him jump inside his skin, and his heart knocked so hard he half expected to hear his bones rattle.
-Suddenly the surrounding night felt sinister, evil.
+Suddenly the surrounding night felt sinister and evil.

-When he finally got home, the house was empty, silent; as tired as he was he still had no desire to be there.
+When he finally got home, the house was empty and silent; as tired as he was he still had no desire to be there.

 He trudged upstairs to change from his black suit and badly scuffed shoes, then sat on the edge of the bed and opened the nightstand.

-In the drawer, nestled between old socks and handkerchiefs, was his all-too-familiar pistol that he bought for home-defense.
+In the drawer, nestled between old socks and handkerchiefs, was the all-too-familiar pistol that he bought for home defense.
 Why did he ever bring the damn thing home?
 It had brought nothing but misery.
 He stared at it for the longest time, trying to decide whether to go downstairs and make a sandwich or just simply kill himself.

 The gun brought back old memories and he sensed a terrible splintering of his mind, even heard an internal cracking, like when warm water is poured over a glass of ice cubes.

 Determined now, Will took the pistol from the drawer, hefted its weight in his hand, gripped it, and then jammed the barrel beneath his chin.